MicrosoftDocs/powerapps-docs/powerapps-docs/teams/how-to.md

 ## Learn to work with Data Model

-In this step we will add three tables.
+In this step, we will add three tables.
 Creating the table names as item types, items and item checkouts.
 Tables are created to store the data.

 For detailed instructions on how to create tables, see [Edit table data in Excel and publish it back to Dataverse for Teams](edit-data-in-excel.md).

-3. Create the following tables and columns:
+Create the following tables and columns:

 ### Item Type
 | Column name      | Date type | Value |